rtysonCLAS12/Dilepton_on_Deuteron/README.md

 On line 3 the SRCDIR variable should contain the path to the source code.

+On line 19, change the farm account to your farm account.
+This should be clas12 or clas or other.
+See [documentation here](https://scicomp.jlab.org/scicomp/slurmJob/slurmAccount) or [here](https://jlab.servicenowservices.com/kb_view.do?sys_kb_id=b022cd801b35c110a888ea4ce54bcb18).

 On line 5, CONFIG_FILE_FO should contain the path to a config file used to setup the swif submission.
-This config file must have three entries.
+This config file must have five entries.
 OutPath which is the path to the output directory.
 Note that there will be as many output trees as there are jobs.
 RunLists which are files containing the path to the hipo data files and run numbers.
 You can look at eg spring2019.txt as an example.
 For convenience there already are three run lists corresponding to the three RG-B datasets. treename which is how the swif workflow and output files will be named, this can be the same as the tree name in the clas12root script.
+RCDBPath and CCDBPath should point to the location of your local copies of the RCDB and CCDB databases.
 Note that this config file can be the same as the one read by the *maketree.cpp* clas12root script as in the example config file provided in this repository.

-The third thing to change is the farm account on line 19, this should be clas12 or clas or other.
-See [documentation here](https://jlab.servicenowservices.com/kb_view.do?sys_kb_id=b022cd801b35c110a888ea4ce54bcb18).

 The submission script will copy the database files from the path specified in the config file to the source code directory.
 This is so the job-script copies these files to the farm nodes to avoid reading from /work too many times.